sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 #### Problem Statement

-- You're a data scientist at Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare.  are trying to increase ridership, and you want to offer deals through the mobile app to do so.
+- [Lyft Bay Wheels](https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, is trying to increase ridership, and we want to offer deals through the mobile app to do so.

-- Currently, your company has several options which can change over time.
+- Currently, the company has several options which can change over time.
 Frequent offers include:
   * Single Ride
   * Monthly Membership
   * Annual Membership